 These Ultimate Lemon blueberry muffins are moist, lemony, and full of juicy blueberries.
 The crumb topping is the perfect addition to create a heavenly breakfast treat.
+If you are a fan of lovely lemon flavor bursting against fresh blueberries, these are just for you!

-Plus, nothing beats the bakery freshness of a good consistent crumb topping.
 In my opinion, they are the ultimate blueberry muffin recipe!

 Sour Cream: You can use lite or regular sour cream, or Greek yogurt.